grimreaper/cpython/Doc/library/queue.rst

    .. warning::

-      When *block* is true and *timeout* is ``None``, this operation goes into an uninterruptible wait on an underlying lock.
+      Prior to 3.0 on POSIX systems, and for all versions on Windows, if *block* is true and *timeout* is ``None``, this operation goes into an uninterruptible wait on an underlying lock.

       This means that no exceptions can occur, and in particular a SIGINT will not trigger a ``KeyboardInterrupt``.

 .. method:: Queue.get_nowait()